Hot Gas Filtration in Biomass Gasification

 5. Back-Pulsing for Filter Maintenance:Over time, particulate buildup on filters can increase pressure drop and reduce efficiency.
 Hot gas cleaning systems often include a back-pulsing mechanism, which uses pre-heated gas to clean the filters and maintain consistent operation.

-Challenges of Using Hot Gas Filters in Biomass Gasification
+Applications of Hot Gas Filters in Biomass Gasification

 What is biomass gasification?